fizalihsan/fizalihsan.github.io/source/technology/js.md

 * list element with functor item
 {:toc}

-# JS Ecosystem Overview
+# Overview

 * "JavaScript" is not really a single language.
 Each browser vendor implements their own JavaScript engine, and due to variations between browsers and versions, JavaScript suffers from some serious fragmentation. ([CanIUse.com](http://caniuse.com) documents some of these inconsistencies).
 * **ES6**, also known as ES2015 / Harmony / ECMAScript 6 / ECMAScript 2015, is the most-recent version of the JavaScript specification. ([good primer on ES6](http://blog.teamtreehouse.com/get-started-ecmascript-6)).
 * __Transpilers__
-  * Tools: `Babel`
+  * Tools like `Babel`
-  * process of transforming the standardized JavaScript into a version that's compatible with older platforms is called_ transpiling_. e.g., ES6 to ES5
+  * process of transforming the standardized JavaScript into a version that's compatible with older platforms is called _transpiling_. e.g., ES6 to ES5
   * It's not much different from compiling.
 By using a transpiler, you don't need to worry as much about the headaches of whether or not a given browser will support the JavaScript feature you're using.
   * Transpiler tools don't just convert ES6 JavaScript to ES5.
 There are also tools to do the same thing for JavaScript-variants (such as ClojureScript, TypeScript, and CoffeeScript) to regular JavaScript.
     * ClojureScript is a version of Clojure that compiles down to JavaScript.